alsa64/Useful-scripts-for-ESRGAN/README.md

   - It needs to be in the folder of the validation image you want to generate the differences for (for example in basicsr/experiments/(model name)/(image name))
   - By default, it is configured to work with a ctp installation as Deorder recommends it.

+rename.sh:
+  - This script will rename all (.png files by default) to a number (with 4 digits by default).
+  - Makes it easier to find validation images for example if they are all just a number.

 runESRGAN.sh
   - This script will run ESRGAN with Deorder's scripts on all models with the scale of your choice.
   - Add -s=(scale) to select the scale for ESRGAN.